A distribution-guided Mapper algorithm: Methods

 \subsection{D-Mapper}

 The restriction of regular intervals with fixed overlapping ratios is one of the major limitations of the Mapper algorithm.
 We propose a distribution-guided Mapper algorithm to generate flexible covers to reflect the underlying data structures.
-Our proposed method automatically chooses the overlapping ratios based on the distribution of the projection data and produces more flexible covers to reveal the data shapes more accurately.
+Our proposed method automatically chooses the overlapping ratios based on the distribution of the projected data and produces more flexible covers to reveal the data shapes more accurately.
 The key idea of our algorithm is to fit the projected data with a mixture probability model.
 Each component in the mixture model can be viewed as an interval, and the probability (likelihood) of each data point assigned to each interval can be explicitly calculated.
 Once we get the mixture distribution of the projected data, we can create intervals based on the distribution in many ways.

-Here we introduce a simply way to construct intervals based on the quantile $\alpha$ of the probability distribution.
-With proper selection, the $\alpha$ quantile interval of each component of the mixture model can automatically produce some overlaps.
-Figure \ref{show_algorithm_alpha} shows the idea of naturally producing intervals by quantile $\alpha$.
+Here, we introduce a simple way to construct intervals based on a confidence level of $1-\alpha$ for a given probability distribution.
+With a proper selection, $1-\alpha$ confidence intervals of each component of the mixture model can automatically produce some overlaps.
+Figure \ref{show_algorithm_alpha} shows the idea of naturally producing intervals given a confidence level of $1-\alpha$.
 This attribute provides a natural scheme for constructing flexible covers on the projected data.
-The specific procedures are as follows:\\ 1) Choose an appropriate number of intervals $n$ and a quantile $\alpha$.
-The number of components naturally matches the number of intervals. \\ 2) Use a mixture model to fit the projected data.\\ 3) Intervals are determined by the $\alpha$ quantile intervals of each component of the mixture model.
+The specific procedures are as follows.\\ 1) Choose an appropriate number of intervals $n$ and a confidence level of $1-\alpha$.
+The number of components naturally matches the number of intervals. \\ 2) Use a mixture model to fit the projected data.\\ 3) Intervals are determined by $1-\alpha$ confidence intervals of each component of the mixture model.

 In both our simulation and real data experiments, we implement the Gaussian mixture models (GMM) to fit the projected data due to its simplicity and flexibility.
 The model inference is done via the expectation maximization (EM) algorithm \cite{2009The}.
 Other mixture models or any distribution with multiple modes can be used as alternatives to the GMM.